kubernetes/enhancements/keps/sig-node/2902-cpumanager-distribute-cpus-policy-option/README.md

 We will extend both the unit test suite and the E2E test suite to cover the new policy option described in this KEP.

+[x] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this enhancement.

+##### Prerequisite testing updates

+##### Unit tests

+- `k8s.io/kubernetes/pkg/kubelet/cm/cpumanager`: `20250205` - 85.5% of statements

+##### Integration tests

+Not Applicable as Kubelet features don't have integration tests.

+##### e2e tests

+Currently no e2e tests are present for this particular policy option.
+E2E tests will be added as part of Beta graduation.

+The plan is to add e2e tests to cover the basic flows for cases below:
+1. `distribute-cpus-across-numa` option is enabled:   The test will ensure that the allocated CPUs are distributed across NUMA nodes according to the policy.
+1. `distribute-cpus-across-numa` option is disabled:  The test will verify that the allocated CPUs are packed according to the default behavior.

 ### Graduation Criteria

 #### Alpha